 A week ago the police in Berlin confiscated an electric skateboard and the owner was threatened with possible charges.
 Reactions on the according Facebook post by the police went through the roof.
 The majority of the people complained about the police overreacting and not having much more important problems to solve.

 We seized the opportunity to write an open letter to the Federal Minister of Transport and Digital Infrastructure in Germany which we want to share publicly.
-As the letter is in German, here is the summary of the most important points:
+As the letter is in German, here is the summary of the most important points (Check the legal situation in other contries here):

 Inverted world: No effective measures against excessive diesel emissions while Berlin cracks down on environmentally friendly mobility solutions